 Possibly to make fun of me in some obscure way, Julian remembered my parents’ names and used them often.
 “Have you spoken to Peggy recently?” he’d say, or: “How’s Joe?”
 His were called Miles and Florence.
 I found the comparison illuminating, but he didn’t.
 For Brits, class was like humility: you only had it as long as you denied it.
 On the escalator down the next morning I pictured his childhood home in Cambridgeshire.
 Tall, I thought, and empty: houses were like their owners.
 (I felt cruel, then decided he’d laugh.
 This reminded me that nothing I said could hurt him.)
 Although I was not someone Julian would bring to meet Florence, I imagined her having me for dinner, just the two of us.
 I’d mispronounce “gnocchi” and she’d avoid saying it all evening so as not to embarrass me.
 I would meet her eye and think: in this way I could strip you of every word you know.

-I’d read that the art critic John Ruskin had been disgusted by an unspecified aspect of his wife’s body on their wedding night, which made me realise I’d always had that exact fear about anyone seeing me naked.
+I’d read that the art critic John Ruskin had been disgusted by an unspecified aspect of his wife’s body on their wedding night, which made me realize I’d always had that exact fear about anyone seeing me naked.
 Julian said kind things about my appearance and all I could say was “Thanks,” wishing to be cordial without implying I agreed.
 I’d feel his arms; wonder (a) why I was a cold and ungrateful person and (b) if anyone would ever love me; know the answers were (a) I’d decided to be and (b) no; and eventually say, “I like your arms.”

 You could go manless entirely, and I saw a great deal of elegance in that approach, but enough people felt otherwise that I thought it best to have one.
 You had to pretend to feel sad if you’d been single too long.
 I hated doing that because there were other things I was actually sad about.